Chiang Mai Hilltribe Trekking and Hiking

 Development of Chiang Mai Tourism

-The growth of tourist arrivals resulted in sweeping changes in Chiang Mai tourism after the Millenium.
+The growth of tourist arrivals resulted in sweeping changes in Chiang Mai tourism after the year 2000.
 We saw the first boutique hotels popping up.
 The number of different activities for tourists multiplied: cooking courses, mountain bike tours, ziplines, elephant mahout courses, whitewater rafting, rock climbing and so on.
 Tourists still went trekking but the number of days spent on trekking decreased gradually.
 Animal activists started to target elephant riding calling it an animal-unfriendly activity.
 Over the years, trekking has changed as well.
 Villages now have purposely constructed bamboo houses for visitors to stay overnight.
 There are often western-style toilets, and villagers sell drinks and bottled water.
 Children are not surprised anymore to see tourists.
 Few villagers still wear traditional dress.

 Chiang Mai Trekking Nowadays